ArcPh1r3/RegigigasMod/ReleaseStuff/README.md

 ## Changelog

+`1.4.3`
+- Fixed an issue preventing player Regigigas from using certain interactables

 `1.4.2`
 - Added a new alt skin for the lore friendly version, as well as a new character icon
 - Added some missing hit feedback to Crush Grip